nitrocon/image-colorization/README.md

 - L1 loss minimizes pixel-wise differences between grayscale and ground truth color images.
 - A warm-up phase can be configured to slowly increase the learning rate.
 - Training runs for a specified number of epochs, and models are auto-saved periodically.
+- Uses **gradient accumulation** to manage memory for larger batch sizes.

 #### 2. GAN Training
 - After the generator is pretrained, the GAN training phase begins.